Main Stage

 The jam uses the "Contribution Model".
 People are asked to contribute what they can, based on the worth they personally get out of the jam and on what they can afford.
 People who donate more help subsidize the people who are unable to donate.

-People who donate $5 or more, or who contribute 5 new backing tracks, or who generate a lot of sales in the Harmonica Jam Store have access to extra features.
-Currently their Song Tracks will remain visible when they move to the Back Catalog.
-Other features will be implemented in the current jam.
+People who donate $5 or more, or who contribute 5 new backing tracks, or who generate a lot of sales in the Harmonica Boogie Store (which is not currently turned on) have access to extra features.
+The extra features are: (A) their Song Tracks will remain visible even after they fall into the Back Catalog.
+(B) They can see how they have scored everyone's songs (helps track what you have already listened to).
+(C) They can sort songs in the Listening Post by whether they have voted on them , and other ways.
 Jams run for 6 months, and when they end the Special Access List is reset.

 We use PayPal to accept donations.
 You can donate in one lump sum, or subscribe to donate monthly.
 I encourage people to subscribe, since it helps me estimate cash flow into the future, helping me plan new features.
-We have our own private server.
 Donations buy bandwidth, disk space, and help pay me back for the 100's of hours I have worked on the jam.
 Click on one of the donation buttons, to learn more.

 Top